Professor Karen O'Reilly BA Essex, PhD Essex

 Karen’s research interests fall into three broad themes: migration, social class, and ethnographic methods.
 Karen has spent many years living amongst and learning from British people who move abroad in search of a better way of life.
 Sociologically this has informed an interest in a broad range of themes, including: ethnicity, identity and community; nations and nationalism; home and belonging; social exclusion; the informal economy; tourism-related migration; and friends and networks.
 The ESRC has funded this research three times and the findings have been published in a selection of books and papers broadly related to migration.
 The research has also generated considerable media interest and has featured on BBC’s Real Story, Radio 4’s Thinking Allowed, and mainstream newspaper articles in the UK and Spain.

 Karen has recently pioneered the use of practice stories for migration research.

-Karen has a long history of teaching qualitative, especially ethnographic, research methods, including over ten years at the Essex Summer School in Social Science Data Analysis and Collection; and the Swiss Summer School on Methods in the Social Sciences, in Lugano.
+Karen has a long history of teaching qualitative, especially ethnographic, research methods, including over ten years at the Essex Summer School in Social Science Data Analysis and Collection; and twenty years at the Swiss Summer School on Methods in the Social Sciences, in Lugano.

 - Pauline Van-Romondt-Vis, looking at how practices and approaches from the arts are being used within qualitative social scientific research methodology

 - Sheetal Vyas, ‘Invisible Minorities: A Study of South Asian Elders, Vulnerability, Risk and Harm’

 - Tom Scott-Arthur, ‘Understanding deprivation, locality and obesity: Exploring the views of lay people, GPs and local public health professionals in a deprived neighborhood’